The seeker friendly purpose driven church growth movement

 There is no doubt that the purpose driven movement has brought many social benefits to the community but at what cost to the true message of the cross and other churches that still try to teach the message of salvation on Sunday and the whole counsel of God?
 I simply cannot see the apostle Paul standing before millions of unsaved people on Sunday and not presenting them the message of salvation.
 Nor can I see Paul standing before many more millions of the saved during the week and teaching them psychology concepts that originated from doctrines of demons.

 We will also find out in time that churches that model themselves after Saddleback and Willow Creek will not be able to provide all the weekly ministries that these two churches provide.
 What is working there in these two mega-churches to achieve growth is not a model that should or could be duplicated in smaller communities.
-Most will not have the qualified teachers nor will they have the population base to draw upon.
-For the most part, the smaller churches that use the seeker friendly model will only help bring about biblical illiteracy.
+For the most part, in the smaller churches, all we will get is a watered down message on Sunday and canned purpose driven messages because the smaller churches will not have the qualified teachers for all the weekly programs nor the attendance.

 For all these reasons I have written about, I cannot endorse that a Christian join with most seeker sensitive purpose driven churches.